rereverse/clojea/README.md

 # clojurea

-Evolutionary algorightm in Clojure a bit differently
+Evolutionary Algorithms in Clojure a bit differently

 ## Usage